1-loop equals torsion for fibered 3-manifolds: Introduction

-Our main result is to prove the above conjecture for 3-manifolds that fiber over the circle.
+Our main result, Theorem~\ref{thm.1} below, proves Conjecture~\ref{conj.23} for certain triangulations of 3-manifolds that fiber over the circle.
 Such a manifold can be written as the mapping torus $M_\varphi$ of a homeomorphism $\varphi: \Sigma \to \Sigma$ of a punctured surface $\Sigma$, and has a distinguished class $\alpha \in H^1(M,\BZ)$ induced from the fibration $M_\varphi \rightarrow S^1$.
 Moreover, using an ideal triangulation on $\Sigma$ and representing $\varphi$ by a sequence of 2--2 moves (also known as ``flips''~\cite{Hatcher}), one obtains a layered triangulation $\calT_\varphi$ of $M_\varphi$.
-Layered triangulations were used by Jorgensen, Floyd and Hatcher to study geometry of once-punctured torus bundles (see~\cite[App.A]{Floyd-Hatcher}), and more recently by~\cite{Lackenby}, whose emphasis was not fibered 3-manifolds, but triangulation methods to certify the Thurston norm.
+Layered triangulations were used by Jorgensen, Floyd and Hatcher to study geometry of once-punctured torus bundles (see~\cite[App.~A]{Floyd-Hatcher}), and more recently by~\cite{Lackenby}, who generalizes them to the much larger class of taut ideal triangulations; the latter also certify the Thurston norm.